sriramvarun0636/SentinelPrime/README.md

 ---

-## 1. System Architecture: The "Planner-Trigger" Model
+## 1. System Architecture: The Planner-Executor Model

 The system's architecture is designed to solve the classic trade-off between analytical complexity and low-latency execution.
-It employs a decoupled **Producer-Consumer ("Planner-Trigger")** pattern to ensure stability and responsiveness.
-This design decouples heavy thinking from fast acting, virtually eliminating the risk of concurrency deadlocks and ensuring the system remains responsive under high load.
+It employs a decoupled **Producer-Consumer ("Planner-Executor")** pattern using a thread-safe queue.
+This design isolates heavy computation from time-sensitive execution, eliminating concurrency deadlocks and ensuring the system remains responsive.

 ```mermaid
 %%{init: {'theme': 'dark', 'themeVariables': { 'primaryColor': '#1a1a1a', 'primaryTextColor': '#e6e6e6', 'lineColor': '#8f8f8f', 'secondaryColor': '#2a2a2a'}}}%%